Skip to main content

 Using Resolution Scaling Technologies in Nitrux

 Recent game titles include support for hardware-based scaling technologies such as AMD FidelityFX™ Super Resolution, NVIDIA Deep Learning Super Sample, or Intel® Xe Super Sampling (XeSS).
 Most games have settings in their in-game menus to toggle these features; however, for those that don’t, it’s possible to use some of these technologies by using environment variables available in compatibility layers like Proton-GE.
-Other game titles use internal scaling methods, i.e., resolution scaling sliders, largely dependent on the game engine which aren’t comparable to these solutions.
+Other game titles use internal scaling methods, i.e., resolution scaling sliders, primarily dependent on the game engine and not comparable to these solutions.

-As mentioned, download Proton-GE, and refer to the previous tutorial on the steps to do this.
-Then, depending on the platform add the following environment variables.
+Download Proton-GE and refer to the previous tutorial for the steps.
+Then, depending on the platform, add the following environment variables.

 For AMD FidelityFX™ Super Resolution:

 • 🔰 Information: Accepted values for FSR_MODE are ultra, quality, balanced, and performance; accepted values for FSR_STRENGTH range from 0-5, where the higher value means minimum sharpening but more performance.
-To use FSR, games must be launched in fullscreen, also, FSR can be used for non-AMD graphics cards.
-After enabling FSR. change the in-game resolution to be lower than the desktop.
+To use FSR, games must be launched on fullscreen.
+FSR can also be used for non-AMD graphics cards.
+After enabling FSR, change the in-game resolution to be lower than the desktop.

 For NVIDIA Deep Learning Super Sample: